 Diving © Derek Keats

-The Red Sea resorts of Sharm el-Sheikh and Dahab are popular bases for divers, situated near the southern tip of Egypt's Sinai Peninsula and offering easy access to some of the best dive locations, including Ras Mohammed National Park and the Straits of Tiran.
+The Red Sea resorts of Sharm el-Sheikh and Dahab are popular bases for divers.
+Situated near the southern tip of Egypt's Sinai Peninsula, they offer easy access to some of the best dive locations, including Ras Mohammed National Park and the Straits of Tiran.
 Other resorts popular with divers and snorkellers are Hurghada, El Gouna, Taba Heights and Makadi Bay.
-Although the Sinai region has become dangerous for tourists the main resorts are still safe; travellers are advised to be very cautious when travelling outside of these resort areas.
+Although the Sinai region has become dangerous for tourists the main resorts are still safe.
+Travellers are advised to be very cautious when travelling outside of these resort areas.